hpxmlwg/hpxml/guide/source/program_administrator/data_validation.rst

 assurance activities.
 The good news is that most of this work will e completed by your software vendor.
-However,  you will want to undergo a thorough scoping exercise with your vendor to identify what types of validation checks you want your program software to complete.
+However,  you will want to undergo a thorough scoping exercise with your vendor to identify what types of validation checks you want your program software to complete [NEED TO DEFINE "DATA VALIDATION PROCESS" AS IF YOU'RE TALKING TO 8TH GRADERS.
+PROG CAN'T BE THOROUGH IF THEY DON'T KNOW WHAT IT MEANS OR SHOULD ENTAIL].
 If done correctly, a good validation system can speed up your process and significantly reduce cost.
 Badly done, it can increase frustration within your contractor base or yield lower-quality data.